halcy/Mastodon.py/docs/index.rst

 every aspect.
 This is a simple python wrapper for that api, provided as a single python module.
-By default, it talks to the `Mastodon flagship instance`_, but it can be set to talk to any node running Mastodon by setting api_base_url when creating the api object (or creating an app).
+By default, it talks to the `Mastodon flagship instance`_, but it can be set to talk to any node running Mastodon by setting `api_base_url` when creating the api object (or creating an app).

 Mastodon.py aims to implement the complete public Mastodon API.
-As of this time, it is feature complete for Mastodon version 2.0.0.
+As of this time, it is feature complete for Mastodon version 2.1.0.

 A note about rate limits
 ------------------------